Characteristics of Business: Significant of Business

 - Proper utilization of resources: Optimum use of available scarce resources leads to efficiency.
 It helps to reduce wastage.

 - Quality: Business involves the production, purchase, and sale of goods and services.
-Customer satisfaction is the backbone of modern business, therefore business organizations provides goods and services as per the customer needs.
+Customer satisfaction is the backbone of modern business, therefore business organizations provide goods and services as per the customer needs.

-- Creates utilities: Business creates utilities by producing customer based product to satisfy their wants effectively and economically.
+- Creates utilities: Business creates utilities by producing a customer-based product to satisfy their wants effectively and economically.

 - Employment opportunities: Business provides employment opportunities to a large number of people in society.

 - Workers’ welfare: Nowadays business organizations provide a safer and healthier work environment for employees to work efficiently.